roadrunner-server/docs/plugins/centrifuge.md

 # Centrifuge

 The RoadRunner Centrifuge plugin provides seamless integration with [Centrifugo](https://centrifugal.dev/), a powerful websocket server.
-This plugin allows you to proxy events from Websocket serer to PHP workers running on RoadRunner and send data back to the websocket client, enabling real-time communication between the server and the client.
+This plugin allows you to proxy events from Websocket server to PHP workers running on RoadRunner and send data back to the websocket client, enabling real-time communication between the server and the client.

 The plugin provides the following features: